-This solicitation, issued by the MTEC Consortium Manager (CM), Advanced Technology International (ATI), represents a Request for Project Proposals (RPP) for MTEC support of the USAMRDC Military Infectious Disease Research Program (MIDRP).
-Military relevance is a critical component of the Proposal submission Strategic oversight for the award(s) supported by this RPP will be provided by the MIDRP staff and Joint Program Committee (JPC)-2.
+This solicitation, issued by the MTEC Consortium Manager (CM), Advanced Technology International (ATI), represents a Request for Project Proposals (RPP) for MTEC support of the Department of Defense (DoD), Naval Medical Research Center.
+Military relevance is a critical component of the Proposal submission.
+The Operational and Undersea Medicine Directorate will provide strategic oversight for the award(s) supported by this RPP.